Free Tax Calculator Estimate Your Tax Refund & Tax Reform Impact

 Most of us have a responsibility to pay federal personal income tax, whether it is withheld from our paychecks or we mail it in ourselves.
 But how is income tax calculated?
 What does the tax return calculator consider?
 And can you lower the amount you owe?
+Will tax reform under President Donald Trump affect how much you pay?
 Read on to learn the ins and outs of federal tax!

 Filing status determines how much you owe in taxes and how much you get back.
 It can also impact deductions, credits, and exemptions.
 Your status will be one of the following: Single, Married Filing Jointly, Married Filing Separately, Head of Household, or Qualifying Widow(er) with Dependent Child.
-Select your status on the tax refund calculator.
+Select your status on the tax refund and tax reform calculator above.